arashsarmadi/2021sp-final-project-arashsarmadi/docsrc/source/train/index.rst

 Local Train
 ===========================

-This path on the graph is used for train code development purposes only.
+This path on the graph is used for the train code development purposes only.
 Local Model Training starts with a Luigi external target to output the OCT images.
 Because there are around 80,000 images in the train set, another Luigi task is called to take a small random sample of the images from different classes.
 Also, composition is used for this task to define the task requirements and target output